Mao Shimada

+Not yet age eligible for senior events, Shimada won the 14 international events she entered, making her the most dominant skater in the junior field in the history of the sport.

 Personal life

 Shimada was born on 30 October 2008 in Koganei, Tokyo, Japan.
-Her mother was a fan of Japanese figure skater Mao Asada and named Shimada after her.
-She enjoys dancing, bowling, and cooking.
+Her mother, Ayumi, was a fan of Japanese figure skater Mao Asada and named Shimada after her.
+She also has a sister, Aoi, who is three years younger than her.

+In 2020, when Shimada was twelve, she, her mother, and sister moved from Tokyo to Kyoto in 2020 so that Shimada could train at the Kinoshita Skating Academy under Mie Hamada.

+In addition to figure skating, Shimada also enjoys dancing, bowling, and cooking.

-As of March 2021, she graduated from Okubo Elementary School and currently attends Hirono Junior High School.
+As of March 2021, she graduated from Okubo Elementary School and attended Hirono Junior High School, where she graduated in 2024.

 Career

 Early years

 Shimada began skating at age five after watching Mao Asada at the 2014 Winter Olympics.
 She finished in fifth place at the 2018 Japan Novice B National Championships.

 2019–20 season

-She won the 2019 Japan Novice B National Championships scoring 88.50.
+Shimada won the 2019 Japan Novice B National Championships scoring 88.50.

 2020–21 season

-She won the 2020 Japan Novice A National Championships, attempting a triple Axel in the free program.
-She fell, and the jump was marked as downgraded.

-Shimada was invited to compete at the junior event.
-She placed third behind teammate Hana Yoshida and Rino Matsuike but was too young to compete at the senior division.

-She was invited to skate in the gala at the 2020 NHK Trophy as the reigning Japanese national novice champion.
+Shimada won the 2020 Japan Novice A National Championships.
+Although she attempted a triple Axel in the free program, she fell, and the jump was marked as downgraded.
+As a result, Shimada was invited to compete at the junior category of the event, where she placed third behind teammates Hana Yoshida and Rino Matsuike.
+As the reigning Japanese national novice champion, Shimada was also invited to skate in the gala at the 2020 NHK Trophy.

+In April 2020, Shimada switched coaches from Koji Okajima, who had been coaching her since January 2019, to Mie Hamada.